-Hair dye injury claims
+Hair dye injury compensation claims

 Hair dye products are used regularly by thousands of women without incident.
 Unfortunately, some individuals experience severe reactions to chemicals contained in hair dyes.
 The resulting injuries can be distressing, painful and potentially life-threatening.

 Hair dye manufacturers include user instructions in the product packaging.
 These instructions recommend a ‘patch test' of the product on the skin, prior to applying the product.
 If skin irritation occurs, the hair dye product should not be used.